Alton, Illinois: Education

 Alton Community Unit School District 11 covers the vast majority of the city, while a small section in the east is in the Bethalto Consolidated Unit School District 8.

-Based on 2006 district data, Alton SD 11 enrollment stood at 6,480; the average number of teaching years in the district is 13.5; the high school graduation rate is 97.7%; the elementary pupil-teacher ratio is 18.9; and the secondary pupil-teacher ratio is 22.3.
+Based on 2006 district data, Alton SD 11 enrollment stood at 6,480; the average number of teaching years in the district is 13.5; the high-school graduation rate is 97.7%; the elementary pupil-teacher ratio is 18.9; and the secondary pupil-teacher ratio is 22.3.
 The Alton High School has an award-winning math team and music program.
 Alton High School offers an honors program.

 Alton High School is the new public school, complete with a three-court gymnasium and six tennis courts.

 The Alton Middle School is housed in the old Alton High School complex.
 Alton Middle School serves grades 6–8.
-The school is made up of three buildings: the main building, annex, and Olin Building.
-The Main building is the oldest.
-It is of architectural interest for its Romanesque design.
-Alton Middle School is the largest middle school in Illinois, with approximately 1,500 students.
+The school is made up of three buildings - the main building, annex, and Olin Building.
+The main building is the oldest and is of architectural interest for its Romanesque design.
+Alton Middle School is the largest middle school in Illinois, with about 1,500 students.

-The school system has a student program for 1st through 8th grades, covering the Middle School.
-This program gives participating students access to wider knowledge as well as special projects.
+The school system has a student program for first through eighth grades, covering the Middle School.
+This program gives participating students access to wider knowledge and special projects.

-Marquette Catholic High School, named after the French explorer, Father Jacques Marquette, serves the area as well.
+Marquette Catholic High School, named after French explorer Father Jacques Marquette, serves the area, as well.
 Its sports teams are called the Explorers.

-Alton was home to Shurtleff College from 1827 to 1957 and prominent military prep school Western Military Academy from 1879 to 1971.
+Alton was home to Shurtleff College from 1827 to 1957 and prominent military preparatory school Western Military Academy from 1879 to 1971.
 The Shurtleff campus is now the site of the Southern Illinois University School of Dental Medicine.